 Isaiah Likely Scouting Report

 In addition to his athletic ability to make defenders miss, Likely possesses decent physicality to shake off tackles and withstand contact.
 Thus, he isn’t easy to bring down.
-Furthermore, his physicality shows up in contested-catch situations where he can outmuscle his man to come down with the ball.
+Furthermore, his physicality shows up in contested-catch situations where he outmuscles his man to come down with the ball.

-Another element of his contested-catch prowess is his hand strength.
+Another element of Likely’s contested-catch prowess is his hand strength.
 If there are dropped catches on his tape, they aren’t in the games I’ve watched.
-When the ball is catchable, the Coastal Carolina tight end is coming down with it.
-This was best showcased on a one-hand catch under pressure that most players would have dropped.
-Not only did Likely catch it, but he fought through contact to ensure no lost yardage.
+When the ball is catchable, the Coastal Carolina TE is coming down with it.
+He routinely showcases the ability to extend and pluck the ball out of the sky.